On renormalized Hamiltonian nets: The Nelson net

 \begin{rem} {\rm \begin{itemize} \item[1.]
 Theorem \ref{PIH(P)} was conjectured by Fr\"ohlich \cite{JFroehlich1,JFroehlich2}.
 The first proof was given in \cite{Miyao5}.
 In this paper, we provide a proof from a viewpoint of renormalized Hamiltonian nets.
-In contrast to this, uniqueness of ground states for models for which energy renormalization is unnecessary is already well known \cite{JFroehlich1,JFroehlich2,GeLowen,MS,Miyao,Miyao3,Miyao4,Moller2,Sloan, Sloan2, Spohn2}. \item[2.]
+In contrast with this, uniqueness of ground states for models for which energy renormalization is unnecessary has been already well known \cite{JFroehlich1,JFroehlich2,GeLowen,MS,Miyao,Miyao3,Miyao4,Moller2,Sloan, Sloan2, Spohn2}.
+We also remark that, recently \cite{Lampart}, Lampart provided an alternative proof of Theorem \ref{PIH(P)} based on the method established in \cite{LS}. \item[2.]
 The existence of ground states for related models are well-established \cite{JFroehlich1,JFroehlich2,GeLowen,MS,Moller2,Spohn}.
 In particular, applying the method in \cite{LMS}, we can prove that $H_{\mathrm{ren}}(P)$ has a ground state, provided that $|P|<1$ and $m>0$.
 In this case, the ground state is unique and chosen to be strictly positive w.r.t. $\Cone$ by Theorems \ref{UniqG} and \ref{PIH(P)}.